hpsaturn/espnow-joystick/README.md

 After the first upload, you could comment the robot and joystick blocks in platformio.ini and uncomment the OTA blocks for upload via WiFi without USB.

+## Usage

+Turn on the robot, then the joystick, when the joystick detect the robot, push the M5 button for some seconds for pair.
+For turn off the joystick press again the M5 button.

 ## DIY Robot

 For the instructions and more details [here](https://www.thingiverse.com/thing:4705776).